 The Historic Lewes Byway, Gateway to Bayshore, is a continuous transportation network that captures the 383-year history of the greater Lewes area.
 The segments of the route include New Road, Pilottown Road/Front Street, Savannah Road, Kings Highway, Gills Neck Road, and Cape Henlopen Drive.

-View the Historic Lewes Byway GIS Story Map.
+View the Historic Lewes Byway GIS Story Map and and YouTube video.